The [bans] section

 The deny field (optional)

 Determines specific crates that are denied.
+Each entry uses the same PackageSpec as other parts of cargo-deny's configuration.

 The wrappers field (optional)

-deny = [{ name = "crate-you-don't-want", version = "<= 0.7.0", wrappers = ["this-can-use-it"] }]
+deny = [{ crate = "crate-you-don't-want:<=0.7.0", wrappers = ["this-can-use-it"] }]

 This field allows specific crates to have a direct dependency on the banned crate but denies all transitive dependencies on it.